DPenner1/WritingSystemHistory/README.md

   - All **current** writing scripts are intended to be included, but for space and sanity the least used ones have to be left out.
     - The script must not be moribund or have revival efforts whose success is uncertain.
     - Scripts with a specialized use case (not for general communication) are excluded if they do not exist in Unicode.
   - Scripts are additionally included if they are an ancestor to a modern script.
-However, chains of historical scripts are skipped, there must be meaninful splits to include them.
+However, linear chains of historical scripts are skipped, there must be meaninful splits to include them.
     - "Extra" added letters don't count as a new script.
   - The specific symbols used to identify writing system type were mostly chosen by taking the largest system of that type and simply finding something that worked with the font I was using.
 Though with Latin, I wanted a non-Latin looking symbol.
   - There are probably mistakes.